 Prior to being considered for admission, students must submit a complete application including the application fee and all documents as outlined in the How To Apply section.
 Incomplete applications cannot be processed and will be discarded after 30 days.

 Decisions are based on a careful examination of each student's ability to achieve success in an atmosphere of high expectations and within the context of an English language-learning environment.
-In making this assessment, SIS will evaluate each candidate's English language proficiency, demonstrated academic achievement and developmental and social/behavioral history.
-This may include an interview.
+In making this assessment, SIS will evaluate each candidate's English language proficiency and in some cases math skills, demonstrated academic achievement and developmental and social/behavioral history.
+This will include an interview.
 Parents should note that current class size/space availability, English as an Additional Language (EAL) guidelines, and parents' priority status also affect admission recommendations.
 Besides priority status, admissions decisions may also take into account the short and long term balance of English language learners and other relevant demographic factors in the school in order to sustain and support the school's mission and programs.

 First priority includes any child who carries an expatriate passport with at least one parent having an expatriate passport (here and after referred to as nationality criteria), who meets the age criteria, and: